yktoo/yktoo.com/content/blog/0306/index.en.md

 ## Preface {#preface}

 We had planned our trip to the French ski resort [La Plagne][wiki:en:La_Plagne] well in advance, so ever since October last year I've been counting days down.
-My previous //wintersport// occasion in [Sölden][post:270] had only left good memories (and a couple of bruises, too, but that's unimportant).
+My previous {{< fl "wintersport" >}} occasion in [Sölden][post:270] had only left good memories (and a couple of bruises, too, but that's unimportant).

 <!--more-->